mborgerson/wiki-export/wiki/Xtf.md

 XTF is a font file format used in the [Dashboard](/wiki/Dashboard "wikilink").
 It became famous for being [exploited](/wiki/Exploits#Font_hacks "wikilink").
+Both fonts were also used for branding and promotional use.

 Dashboard fonts
 ---------------